 People don’t spend much time on a single website.
-They tend to bounce from one to another very quickly, especially if the site takes too long to load or doesn’t give visitors the information they are looking for.
-This is a problem that can be fixed with well-planned and structured website navigation.
+They quickly bounce from one to another, especially if a site takes too long to load or doesn’t give them the information they need.
+This is a problem that can be fixed with a well-planned and intuitive website navigation menu.

-To put it simply, effective website navigation allows visitors to browse a site with no discomfort.
+Effective website navigation allows visitors to browse a site with no discomfort.
 Hence, the more intuitive a web navigation menu is, the better experience the user will have.
 Think of a website as a grocery store where the menu items are the aisle signs.
 Their job is to point visitors in the right direction, helping to find the desired product faster.

-You have to make sure your site’s navigation bar is simple yet informative.
-Users come first.
-Your job is to ensure a positive user experience; otherwise, they won’t return to your website.
-This goes to show how website navigation can have a direct impact on your traffic and conversion rate.
+Website navigation can have a direct impact on your traffic and conversion rate.
 A navigation structure that’s simple yet informative will provide a positive user experience.
 Not to mention, search engines always reward user-friendly websites, pushing them to rank higher in search results.